a2435191/Ludwig-Ahgren-Subathon-OCR/README.md

 * Unscuff `video_timestamp` column
 * Add propper `logging` support
 * Make OCR more reliable— right now it is only 82.4%.
 This is my first project using OpenCV, so I'd appreciate any help.
+* In a similar vein, make 240p (or even 144p) usable.
 * Use literally any other file format than csv
 * More threads/processes— the program is usually *not* bound by network IO
 * Write more tests